polkadot-fellows/RFCs/RFC-0001-Agile Coretime.md

 ## Summary

-This proposes a periodic, sale-based method for assigning and Polkadot Coretime.
+This proposes a periodic, sale-based method for assigning Polkadot Coretime.
 The method takes into account the need for long-term capital expenditure planning for teams building on Polkadot, yet also provides a means to allow Polkadot to capture long-term value in the resource which it sells.
 It supports the possibility of building secondary markets to make resource allocation more efficient and largely avoids the need for parameterisation.

 ## Motivation